 Canadian dollar speculators only mildly positive on the loonie

 Looking more deeply at the Canadian dollar, speculators remain cautious towards the currency.
-(We detailed concerns about the Canadian dollar - and the potentially-poor economic forecast - in November.)
+(We detailed concerns about the Canadian dollar - in November.)
 Net long positions in futures and options do not look extreme based on z-scores (1-year z-score = 0.5x) or as a proportion of the total open interest (17.1%).
 We typically consider the currency to be at an extreme when it is either two standard deviations above historical trailing averages (that is, when z-scores are greater than 2) or when the net position as a proportion of the total is 35% or greater.
 With limited resistance from speculator positioning, the Canadian dollar can continue pushing higher.
 Historical net positions and associated 1-year z-scores are shown below from reference:

 Not much optimism for CAD today

 As can be seen above, the Canadian dollar was at bullish extremes in late February 2017 and at bearish extremes in early 2017.
 After depreciating between February and May, the Canadian dollar rose sharply during the summer.
 The currency strengthened thanks to both a weaker US dollar, and expectations for higher interest rates.
 After peaking in September 2017, the Canadian dollar was ultimately weighed down by NAFTA-related fears and a change in stance from the Bank of Canada.
 Specifically, the BoC turned “cautious” in its inflation outlook towards the end of 2017.
 In December 2017, we predicted that the Bank of Canada was unlikely to hike rates at its upcoming meeting.
 Instead, the BoC hiked rates in January 2018 following better inflation data, while signaling its concerns relating to NAFTA discussions.